unioslo/harborapi/docs/recipes/artifacts/get-artifact-vulnerabilities.md

-# Get artifact scan report
+# Get artifact vulnerability report

 We can fetch the scan report for an artifact using [`get_artifact_scan_report`][harborapi.client.HarborAsyncClient.get_artifact_scan_report].
 The scan report contains all the vulnerabilities found in the artifact.